 But the first countries to implement it were the German Empire and Austro-Hungary in 1916, during WWI.
-The idea was, instead of paying for electricity for homes, the money will go for the war production.
+The idea was, instead of paying for electricity for homes, the money will go for war production.
 Other countries followed the example and DST was used during WWI and WWII.
 After WWII everybody was deciding for themselves.
 Some countries observe it only in some regions.
-For example USA used the DST during WWI & WWII but afterwards each individual state decided whether they wanted to continue observing the Daylight Saving Time and when to do so.
-That brought some confusions and in order to minimize them, in 1966, the length of Daylight Saving Time for the country was standardized.
-Another example is Brazil- Southern part of the country uses DST while the equatorial Northern part do not use the it.
+For example, the USA used the DST during WWI & WWII but afterward, each individual state decided whether they wanted to continue observing the Daylight Saving Time and when to do so.
+That brought some confusion and in order to minimize them, in 1966, the length of Daylight Saving Time for the country was standardized.
+Another example is Brazil- The southern part of the country uses DST while the equatorial Northern part does not use it.

 BUT WHY a country will divide itself like that?

 Daylight Saving Time is most helpful to those who live farther from the equator, where daylight hours are much longer in the summer than in the winter.
 In locations closer to the equator, daylight hours and nighttime hours are nearly the same in length throughout the year.
 That’s why many equatorial cities and countries do not participate in Daylight Saving Time.

 There are currently about 70 countries that participate in Daylight Saving Time which is not that much having in mind there are 195 countries in the world.

 Blue: Northern DST; Orange: Southern DST, Grey: Never used DST; DARK Grey: Previously used DST

 In the Northern Hemisphere, where Europe falls, Daylight Saving Time runs from the last Sunday in March through the last Sunday in October.
 In the southern hemisphere, where the summer season begins in December, Daylight Saving Time is recognized from December through March.